sgbytes-alt/Netflix_Sql_Project/README.md

 the description field.
 Label content containing these keywords as 'Bad' and all other content as 'Good'.
 Count how many items fall into each category.

+The complete SQL solutions are available in `netflix_solutions.sql`.

 ## Key Findings

 - Content Distribution: Netflix offers a diverse catalog of Movies and TV Shows spanning multiple genres, ratings, and release years.